jatin69/alexa-skill-set/local_aws_setup/lambda/atlas_features.md

 # Feature discussion

+- computer looses when no result is found for that regions.
+Be smart in this.

+last letter + (Random)

+>>> be smart about this random boy

+Note that-
+calculate alpha2Code for a country mode only once per session.

+-- only allow countries with characters (Alphabets only)

 ## MAJOR
 - country mode (verify user just said country => same map stuff) and world mode =>>>>>>>>>>>>>  TWO MODES =>> MAJOR UPDATE

 - [done] feature to store already used places
 	THis happens session to session =>>>>>>> add more utterance to end session

-- feature to spell out the place spelling
+- feature to spell out the place spelling => Need clean code for this
+- skip mode : lifelines

 - feature to ask more details about that place => along with its state and country so that user can remember the place next time.